Azd325/gitkraken/README.md

 ## Update package

-- change to the `gitkraken` folder
+- change to the `gitkraken-aur` folder
 - Update package version in PKGBUILD
 - Generate new checksums with `updpkgsums`
 - Test install `makepkg -si`